 Log into the Unito dashboard and click on "Add Sync".

 You can either choose to sync with a new Trello board or with an existing Trello board.
-If you're syncing an existing project in another work management tool like GitHub or Asana, it's probably best to create a new Trello board.
+If you're syncing an existing project with another work management tool like GitHub or Asana, it's probably best to create a new Trello board.

 Finally, you review your sync to make sure everything is good to go.
 You notice you have two options here: one is to just create the sync with no filters, the other one is to customize the sync before enabling it.